 How and Why Ancient Greece Fell

 Ancient Greece’s title of being one of the most influential civilizations in world history did not come easily.
-For several centuries, the Greeks dominated not just the Mediterranean but also other parts of the world.
+For several centuries, the Greeks and their culture dominated not just the Mediterranean but also other parts of the known world.
 They gave us numerous scientific, social and cultural inventions, including democracy, histography, the Olympics, geometry, philosophy, theatre and medicine.

 And as it is natural with any civilization, the demise of ancient Greece came as a result of a number of factors.
 Ancient Greece was nudged off by the more powerful and vibrant Romans, who ended up incorporating ancient Greece into their territory.